MicrosoftDocs/fabric-docs/docs/real-time-intelligence/tutorial-2-get-real-time-events.md

 ## Transform events

-1. Select **Open Eventstream** from the notification that appears after creating the eventstream, or browse to the eventstream from the Real-time hub.
+1. Select **Open Eventstream** from the notification that appears after creating the eventstream, or browse to the eventstream from the Real-time hub and select **Open Eventstream**.
 1. In the eventstream authoring canvas, select the eventstream tile in the center.
 1. From the menu ribbon, select **Edit**.
 1. Select **Transform events** > **Manage fields**.